sseanik/unsw-course-recommendations/README.md

 * **📚 COMP4920** - Ethics in IT
  	* **Description**: Pure theory, essay writing and the like.
 There are two Lecture Summaries, one pair Movie Review (on the Social Dilemma), a group (4 - 5) seminar/presentation discussion and a final company case study.
 	* **Lecturer**: Wayne
-	* **Difficulty**: 🟡 Medium.
-If you have a good Movie Review partner and a good seminar group, this course will be easy.
+	* **Difficulty**: 🟠 Hard.
+If you have a good Movie Review partner and a good seminar group, this course will be easier.
 You need to absolutely not be shy and put your hand up to answer questions in seminars and engage in discussion.
 I'm a social butterfly, so it's easy for me, but if you're shy, it'll be hard for you to get seminar participation marks.
 	* **Review**: Part of this course is weird and subjective.
 "In order to get a HD, you need to produce a journal quality essay", keeps being tossed around.
 It's quite an adjustment, just go back in time, to High School english, and write, reference and critically analyse Ethics in IT.

 ## COMP/Free Electives